aLpSabre/Coffee_Machine/README.md

 # Coffee_Machine
-Coffee Machine program, written with Python 3.
+Coffee Machine Program is written with Python3.

-You find the program requirements in the PDF file.
+You can find the program requirements in the PDF file.

 Enjoy!